 In the opposite direction, Dore has a small centre if you follow Sheephill Road and then turn left down Long Line, or take the Ringinglow Road itself back towards Sheffield and there are amenities at Bents Green.

 A huge thank you to each and every person who put up money for the trails as part of the Crowd Funder.
-Thanks to Sheffield City Council for their permission to build in the woods and support in getting the permissions to get the trail built, Ride Sheffield volunteers for their ongoing work maintaining the route and working on the next phases, Biketrack for building it, Norton Mayfield Architects, Cotic and Avanti Conveyors for putting brilliantly generous amounts into the initial crowd funder, and finally to Go Outdoor.
-They are contributing £60,000 over the next 3 years to complete the rest of the trails in the woods and to maintain them long term.
+Thanks to Sheffield City Council for their permission to build in the woods and support in getting the permissions to get the trail built, Ride Sheffield volunteers for their ongoing work maintaining the route and working on the next phases, Biketrack for building it, Norton Mayfield Architects, Cotic and Avanti Conveyors for contributing generous amounts into the initial crowd funder, and finally to Go Outdoor who made it possible to build Cooking On Gas by contributing a massive £60,000.